SPECIALS | MOVIES | EPISODES | ALBUMS | CHARACTERS | SONGS |

 - As part of a new multi-year licensing deal (no doubt helped by Universal Studios having acquired Classic Media in 2016), Rankin/Bass' Rudolph the Red-Nosed Reindeer will be returning to its original broadcast network, NBC, starting this year, after over five decades of airing on CBS.
 Frosty the Snowman will also be joining Rudolph on NBC, thus ending its 54-year run on CBS.

-- Connecticut is opening the Connecticut Christmas Movie Trail, a tourist trail highlighting the filming locations of the many Christmas-themed movies for the Hallmark Channel, Lifetime, and Netflix that have been filmed in the Nutmeg State.
-Residents and movie lovers can also enter an online contest (submissions due before 11:00 PM EST on November 6th) to win a chance to attend the launch event on November 13th, where they can meet Hallmark stars Wes Brown, Erin Cahill, and Michael Rady, and also become an extra in an upcoming Hallmark holiday movie.
+- Connecticut has opened the Connecticut Christmas Movie Trail, a tourist trail highlighting the filming locations of the many Christmas-themed movies for the Hallmark Channel, Lifetime, and Netflix that have been filmed in the Nutmeg State.

 - Actor Ken Page, who portrayed Dwight in The Kid Who Loved Christmas and voiced Oogie Boogie in Tim Burton's The Nightmare Before Christmas, died at the age of 70 on September 30th.